EdJoPaTo/website-stalker-example/systems/starlabs/de/products-byte.md

  Intel® Core™ 3

-Intel® Core™ 3  1.00GHz 8-core N355.
-Turbo Boost up to 3.90GHz
+Intel® Core™ 3  3.90GHz 8-core N355 Processor.

  Processor

- Your Byte will come with a 1.00GHz 8-core Intel® Core™ 3 N355.
-Turbo Boost up to 3.90GHz by default.
+ Your Byte will come with a 3.90GHz 8-core Intel® Core™ 3 N355 Processor. by default.

  The processor is on-board, so you will not be able to upgrade it at a later date.